katholiek-onderwijs-vlaanderen/sri4node/README.md

         });

 Many properties of the sri4node config object have defaults and can be omitted.

+There are three ways to configure the database which sri4node uses (in order of priority):
+* Specify an already initiated database object in the sri4node configuration.
+This way has two variants:
+    * db: the global sri4node pg-promise database object used for all database work.
+    * dbR and dbW: specify different global sri4node pg-promise database objects for read-only database work (dbR) and other database work (dbW).
+* Specifying the database connection string in the DATABASE_URL environment variable.
+* Specifying the database connection string in the defaultdatabaseurl field in the sri4node configuration.

 Next step is to pass the sri4node config object to the async sri4node configure function:

     await sri4node.configure(app, sriConfig);